Astrakhan Astrakhan Oblast, Russia Travel Guide

 Buses: Larger vehicles operating on fixed routes, dependable and inexpensive for longer distances.

 Marshrutkas (Minibuses): Smaller, privately operated minibuses following fixed routes, offering more flexibility.
-You can often hail a marshrutka anywhere by its route and request a drop-off at any point.
+You can often hail a marshrutka anywhere by its route and inquire about a drop-off at any point.

-Use Yandex.Maps or 2GIS for real-monitoring time and planning your route.
+Use Yandex.Maps or 2GIS for real-time management and planning your route.

 Public transport is generally not designed for universal accessibility.